miladziekanowska/heart-failure-classification/README.md

 I also conducted an analysis of the data and did **hypothesis testing** to define the features, which differentiate the outcomes the most.
 Thanks to that I was able to reduce the number of features from 58 (excluding Mortality) to 14.
 I also did the **principal component analysis**, which suggested that I could use only 11 features to describe 95% of the data, but since the difference is not that significant between 11 and 14, I continued the modeling with 14 features.

-Additionally, I created a simple app using **tkinter**, in which you can input your data and try the model yourself! 🌟
+Additionally, I created a simple app using **Streamlit**, in which you can input your data and try the model yourself! 🌟

 ## Requirements